 All strain gauges require an excitation voltage at the input.
 The change in resistance changes this voltage.
 Using a Wheatstone bridge circuit, the change in voltage due to strain produces an output signal.
 A strain gauge load cell has typically four wires: two power supply/excitation wires and two output signal wires.

 This is the intermediary unit between the force sensor and the DAQ.
-It converts the output from the transduction unit to a signal compatible with the data acquisition unit.
-This signal conditioning process generally follows three steps: isolation, signal filtering, and signal amplification.
+It converts the output from the transduction unit (sensor) into a signal compatible with the data acquisition unit.
+This signal conditioning process generally follows three steps:

 Isolation